tud-hri/joan/docs/setup-joan.md

     git config --local user.name "NETID"
     git config --local user.email "TUDELFT EMAIL ADDRESS"

+!!!
+Important
+    This step is very important!
+Make sure to include the `--local`` argument.

 Furthermore, we will set your user name such that GitLab knows who is pushing stuff to your repository.
 First, check the URL of the remote that is already setup for your repository.